 This means that the people at your station will be the first to board and there is more chance of reserving a rear-seat and snagging some storage space.
 In Japanese this is called 'starting destination + hatsu' so if you are going to Hakata from Osaka, I would ask the staff when the next 'Shin-Osaka hatsu' is.

 The Green Car

-The Green car is the slightly luxury carriages on the Shinkansen.
-They are more expensive but every seat has a bit more room and there is more chance of being to reserve a seat in the green car as they are more expensive and not always booked out.
+The Green Car is the higher class car of the Shinkansen.
+They are more expensive but every seat has a bit more room and there is more chance to reserve a seat as they are more expensive and not always booked out.